 In the mid-1990s BNL began developing a wildlife management program.
 This program was guided by the Wildlife Management Plan (WMP), which was reviewed and approved by various state and federal agencies in September 1999.
 The WMP primarily addressed concerns with the protection of New York State threatened and endangered species, or species of concern, as well as deer populations, invasive species management, and the revegetation of the area surrounding the Relativistic Heavy Ion Collider (RHIC).
-The WMP provided a strong and sound basis for wildlife management and established a basis for the development of the NRMP, which will guide the natural resource management program for BNL.
-All applicable actions found within the former WMP were incorporated within the first NRMP and these actions will continue to be updated and implemented under the new plan as necessary.
+The WMP provided a basis for the development of the NRMP, which guides the Natural Resource Management Program for BNL.